aws/aws-dotnet-deploy/site/content/docs/deployment-projects/tutorial.md

         }
 ```

-In the snippet above the table was created before `Recipe` construct.
-The `Recipe` construct has all of the AWS resources that are part of the original ECS recipe the deployment project was created from.
-Now that we have our table we need to pass the table name into the application.
-We are going to do this by setting an environment variable for the application.
+In the snippet above the table is created before `Recipe` construct.
+The `Recipe` construct has all of the AWS resources that are part of the original, built-in ECS recipe that the custom deployment project was created from.

+Now that we have our table we need to pass the table name into our application code.
+We are going to do this by setting an environment variable that the application code will read.

-The `CustomizeCDKProps` method in `AppStack` is a callback method that gets called for each AWS resources about to be created from the `Recipe` construct.
+The `CustomizeCDKProps` method in `AppStack` is a callback method that gets called for each AWS resource about to be created from the `Recipe` construct.
 Here is where we can set the environment variable.

-To know which AWS resource is about to be created compare the `evnt.ResourceLogicalName` property to the public property name on the `Recipe` construct.
-The system recipes are written to make sure the resource logical name is the same as the public property name.
+To know which AWS resource is about to be created, compare the `evnt.ResourceLogicalName` property to the public property name on the `Recipe` construct.
+The built-in recipes are written to make sure the resource logical name is the same as the public property name.
 In our scenario we are looking to see if the `AppContainerDefinition` is about to be created.

-When we determine that the callback is for `AppContainerDefinition` then we cast the `evnt.Props` to the corresponding property object for `AppContainerDefinition` in this case `ContainerDefinitionOptions`.
-From `ContainerDefinitionOptions` we can set the table name.
+When we determine that the callback is for `AppContainerDefinition` then we cast the `evnt.Props` to the corresponding property object for `AppContainerDefinition`, in this case `ContainerDefinitionOptions`.
+From `ContainerDefinitionOptions` we can set the table name in an environment variable.

 ```
 private void CustomizeCDKProps(CustomizePropsEventArgs<Recipe> evnt)